-The Move allows a C-MOVE operation to be carried out on an existing DicomConnection.
+The Move method allows a C-MOVE operation to be carried out on an existing DicomConnection.
 This has several benefits compared to any of the DicomQuery-based alternatives:

 - It allows finer control over the exact presentation contexts offered